damian-lis/portfolio-website/README.md

 <br/>

-### 3.11 Description of the createFormFieldElements method which is closely related to the createMainElements method (inside the handleMainComponentCreate method)
+<h3 id="form-createformfieldelements-method">3.11 Description of the createFormFieldElements method which is closely related to the createMainElements method (inside the handleMainComponentCreate method)</h3>

 In this subsection I would like to move on to discuss the logic of the createFormFieldElements method which is responsible for creating individual form fields elements based on the passed data during iteration.